 We timetable daily Phonics lessons for any child in Year 2 who is not fully fluent at reading or has not passed the Phonics Screening Check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
 We use the ‘Little Wandle Letters and Sounds Revised’ assessments to identify the gaps in their phonic knowledge and teach to these using the keep-up resources at pace.

-If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics ‘catch-up’ lessons to address specific reading/writing gaps.
-These short, sharp lessons last 10 minutes and take place at least three times a week.
+If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan precision teaching lessons to address specific reading/writing gaps.
+These short, sharp sessions last 10 minutes and take place at least three times a week.

 Additional Phonics and Reading support for vulnerable children

-Children in Reception and Key Stage 1 receive additional Phonics ‘keep up’ sessions either on a 1:1 basis or in a small group.
+As needed, children throughout the school receive additional Phonics ‘keep up’ sessions either on a 1:1 basis or in a small group.
 Specific, targeted provision will be detailed in pupils' Learning Plans.